Company Picnic: Plot

 Michael and Holly perform a skit that parodies Slumdog Millionaire (called "SlumDunder Mifflinaire"), presenting Dunder Mifflin trivia in the form of Who Wants to Be a Millionaire?, as well as acting out torture scenes featured in the film.
-Nobody except Stanley Hudson (Leslie David Baker), finds their presentation amusing, but things take a turn for the worse when they reveal that the Buffalo branch, whose staff are hearing this announcement for the first time, will be closing in the near future because of the economic recession.
+Nobody except Stanley Hudson, finds their presentation amusing, but things take a turn for the worse when they reveal that the Buffalo branch, whose staff are hearing this announcement for the first time, will be closing in the near future because of the economic recession.
 After reluctantly confirming this news to the Buffalo staff, David berates Michael for revealing this as it was something David told to Michael in confidence.
 In his own defense, Michael insists he thought they already knew about it.
 As Michael and Holly talk about next year's presentation, he prepares to ask for her back but stops himself, deciding not to ruin the moment.
 As Holly leaves with A. J., Michael says he believes he will eventually be reunited with Holly, although potentially not for a long time—and he's fine with this because "I'm in no rush".

 The Scranton branch faces off against the corporate branch, commenting that they deserve to lose for deciding to close down Buffalo.
 The game is close, and Pam ends up injuring her ankle, although she wants to continue.
 Seeing an opportunity to remove Scranton's best player from the game, Charles insists that Pam take a seat on the grounds of her injury being a company liability.
 Determined to beat corporate, Jim takes Pam to a local hospital to get an X-ray while Dwight stalls the game to give them time to get back.
 When the doctor calls Jim into the room for an update, the doctor informs Jim and Pam of some news that causes them to be ecstatic.
 Jim then calls Dwight to send in the substitute players.